MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Overview.md

     ms.author: v-debapd

 ---
-# Setting up Tax Deducted at Source (TDS), as per the provisions of the Income Tax Act, 1961
+# Setting Up Tax Deducted at Source (TDS), as per the provisions of the Income Tax Act, 1961

 Business Central has included Tax Deducted at Source (TDS) Feature to Indian Localization.